folio-org/docs/content/en/docs/Access/Additional topics/feesfines/feesfines.md

 For **Actual cost** charges, the item ages to lost automatically, but the library must specify the amount to charge the patron manually.
 In the Users app, there is a reporting view that lists items that have aged to lost and need to have a charge applied.
 Libraries can also choose to not charge the patron for the lost item.

+Note that if the lost policy has an associated processing fee, the processing fee will be charged when the item ages to lost, regardless of whether

 ## Timing considerations for when an item ages to lost

 FOLIO uses a system-managed process to age an item to a lost status and apply any associated charges.
 The process has two pieces to it.
 The first is a process that moves the item status from **Checked out** to **Aged to lost**.
 The second process applies any associated fees/fines

 By default, FOLIO runs the **Aged to lost** process every thirty minutes, and the fines process five minutes later.
 Hosting providers may choose to change this schedule to meet a specific library’s needs.

 Here is how aging an item to lost might look in practice.
+Note that this example also works for actual cost, but if the lost item policy is set to actual cost, the only charge that is automatically applied is the processing fee.

 ### Example: A long-term loan ages to lost